Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.0.9.md

 - Logging must track pipeline stages and critical error points

 **Failure Modes:**
-- Raises `MappingLoadError`, `AccountTreeError`, or validation exceptions on failure
+- Raises `MappingLoadError`, `AccountsTreeError`, or validation exceptions on failure
 - Logs structured messages for all validation issues
 - Halts pipeline if critical steps fail (e.g., mapping or tree invalid)
 - **Note:** The `mapping` returned by `load_and_merge_mappings()` must be unpacked before being used.
 Callers must extract the mapping dictionary and mapping diff file as follows: